amgv/amgv/README.md

 Hi, my name is Asdrubal, I'm from Venezuela.

-- 🔭 I’m currently working on [Rappi](https://co.linkedin.com/company/rappi "Rappi's Linkedin Profile")
+- 🔭 I’m currently working at [Rappi](https://co.linkedin.com/company/rappi "Rappi's Linkedin Profile")

 - I'm focused on backend technologies but I can do frontend as well